1.1. What is GNU nano?

 Well, that's what the configure script defaults to.
 If you wish to change this, simply do this:

-Actually, it does, but you have to use make install-strip.
+It does when you use make install-strip.
 The default make install does not, and will not, run strip automatically.

 Actually, there are several parts of the editor that can be disabled.
 You can pass arguments to the configure script that disable certain features.
 Here's a brief list:--disable-browser Disable the built-in file browser --disable-color Disable color and syntax highlighting --disable-comment Disable the comment/uncomment function --disable-extra Disable the easter egg --disable-help Disable the built-in help texts --disable-histories Disable the saving of search strings and cursor positions --disable-justify Disable the justify/unjustify functions --disable-libmagic Disable the use of libmagic for determining a file's syntax --disable-linenumbers Disable line numbering --disable-mouse Disable mouse support --disable-multibuffer Disable the opening of multiple file buffers --disable-nanorc Disable the use of .nanorc files --disable-operatingdir Disable the setting of an operating directory --disable-speller Disable the spell-checker functions --disable-tabcomp Disable the tab-completion functions --disable-wordcomp Disable the word-completion function --disable-wrapping Disable all hard-wrapping of text

-There's also the --enable-tiny option which disables everything above, as well as some larger chunks of the program (like the marker code that you use with Control-^ to select text).
-Also, if you know you aren't going to be using other languages, you can use --disable-nls to disable internationalization and save a few K to a few dozen K depending on whether you have locale support on your system.
-And finally, there's always good old strip to strip all debugging code and code that exists in libraries on your system.
+There's also the --enable-tiny option which disables everything above, as well as some larger chunks of the program (like the undo/redo code and the code for selecting text).
+Also, if you know you don't need other languages, you can use --disable-nls to disable internationalization and save a few kilobytes.
+And finally, there's always good old strip to remove all unneeded symbols.

 To use multiple file buffers, you must not have configured nano with --disable-multibuffer nor with --enable-tiny (use nano -V to check the compilation options).
 Then when you want to insert a file into its own buffer instead of into the current file, just hit Meta-F after typing ^R. If you always want files to be loaded into their own buffers, use the -F or --multibuffer flag when you invoke nano, or add set multibuffer to your .nanorc file.